Lurimo8/PIG/README.md

-A Python implementation of the dice game "PIG," where players take turns rolling to reach a target score without losing points.
+A Python implementation of the dice game "PIG", where players take turns rolling to reach a target score without losing points.